ss-yoshiharu-sato/appium_work_tmp/Appium/doc/ja/intro/clients.md

 ---
-title: Intro to Appium Clients
+title: Appium Clients入門
 ---

+# Appium Clients入門

 <!-- For all the reasons discussed in the [main intro](./index.md), Appium is based on the [W3C
 WebDriver specification](https://w3c.github.io/webdriver/webdriver-spec.html).
 This means that